MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-tables-azurestorage-azuredatalake.md

 1. Build a URI pattern that represents a place where files are found.
 Initially, the URI pattern equals a connection string provided as part of the external table definition.
 If there are any partitions defined, they're rendered using *PathFormat*, then appended to the URI pattern.

-2. For all files found under the URI patterns(s) created, check that:
+2. For all files found under the URI pattern(s) created, check that:

    * Partition values match predicates used in a query.
    * Blob name starts with `NamePrefix`, if such a property is defined.